MicroBlocksCN/microblocks-learn/SUBMITTING_ACTIVITIES.md

-# Creatinge and Submitting a MicroBlocks Activity
+# Creating and Submitting a MicroBlocks Activity

 We welcome high-quality activity submissions from the MicroBlocks community.